arkottke/pyrvt/README.rst

                           Specify the peak factor calculation method.
 Possible options are: BJ84: Boore and Joyner (1984) BT12: Boore and Thompson (2012) DK85: Der Kiureghian (1985) LP99:
-                          Liu and Pezeshk (1999) TM87: Toro and McGuire (1987)
-                          V75: Vanmarcke (1975) [default] If the BT12 method is
+                          Liu and Pezeshk (1999) [default] TM87: Toro and McGuire (1987) V75: Vanmarcke (1975) If the BT12
-                          used, then the magnitude, distance and region must be provided.
+                          method is used, then the magnitude, distance and region must be provided.
+The LP99 is the default method as it provides correction for oscillation duration without the need for specifying magnitude, distance, and region.

 For example, to compute the Fourier amplitude spectra that were compatible with target response spectrum the following command could be used: